Are-Oelsner/Spiderling/README.md

 Add 2 more forces and an attractor/repulsor forces could be wind and air resistance attractor could be vacuum in the sky/black hole

+For attractor use gravity equation F = m1m2... and solve for acceleration